chirag-droid/anime-cli/README.md

 In termux install python using `pkg install python` Follow the same steps as above for downloading `anime-cli`

-When asked to enter the video-url change it to `xdg-open` which will automatically open `mpv-player`.
+When asked to enter the video-player change it to `xdg-open` which will automatically open `mpv-player`.

 ### Motivation